 At our house, we love homemade birthday cakes.
 My 3-year-old requested a PJ Masks Cake for her birthday and this is what I came up with a PJ Masks Layered Birthday Cake filled with buttercream.

-The most complicated part of this cake is the baking of the layers, (but even that is not too bad), The great part about this cake though, is that the assembly is actually super easy.
-So you can bake the cake layers well in advance, and then have a quick assembly on the day.
-Top it with some PJ Masks Figurines and the job is done.
+The most complicated part of this cake is the baking of the layers, (but even that is not too bad), You can bake the layers in advance, and freeze them so that on the day all you have to do is assemble the cake.

 - 2 x 340g vanilla cake mix